Fill PDF forms

 )

-Fill signature widgets
+Fill signature field

-Consider this PDF and this signature image:
+To fill a signature field, consider this PDF and this signature image:

 from PyPDFForm import PdfWrapper

-signed = PdfWrapper("sample_template_with_signature.pdf").fill(
+signed = PdfWrapper(

 {